Critical Minerals

-Our scientists apply cutting-edge tools to reveal processes driving the evolution of mineral systems needed for the clean energy transition, and lead large-scale assessments of available resources.
+Our scientists apply cutting-edge tools to reveal processes driving the evolution of mineral systems needed for alternative energy, and lead large-scale assessments of available resources.

 EGD scientists leverage world-class imaging capabilities and geophysical monitoring techniques to improve understanding of rock-fluid interactions in underground geologic formations that could help support new technologies involving Earth’s subsurface for large-scale energy storage.